United States Treasury security: State and Local Government Series

 The State and Local Government Series (SLGS) is issued to government entities below the federal level which have excess cash that was obtained through the sale of tax-exempt bonds.
 The federal tax code generally forbids investment of this cash in securities that offer a higher yield than the original bond, but SLGS securities are exempt from this restriction.
 The Treasury issues SLGS securities at its discretion and has suspended sales on several occasions to adhere to the federal debt ceiling.

 Holdings

 Domestic

-In June 2022 approximately $23 trillion of outstanding Treasury securities, representing 75% of the public debt, belonged to domestic holders.
-Of this amount $6 trillion or 20% of the debt was held by agencies of the federal government itself.
+In June 2024 approximately $27 trillion of outstanding Treasury securities, representing 78% of the public debt, belonged to domestic holders.
+Of this amount $7.1 trillion or 21% of the debt was held by agencies of the federal government itself.
 These intragovernmental holdings function as time deposits of the agencies' excess and reserve funds to the Treasury.
-The Federal Reserve Bank of New York was also a significant holder as the market agent of the Federal Reserve system, with $6.2 trillion or roughly 20%.
-Other domestic holders included mutual funds ($2.8 trillion), state and local governments ($1.9 trillion), banks ($1.8 trillion), private pension funds ($768 billion), insurers ($368 billion) and assorted private entities and individuals ($3 trillion, including $160 billion in Savings Bonds).
+The Federal Reserve Bank of New York was also a significant holder as the market agent of the Federal Reserve system, with $4.8 trillion or roughly 14%.
+Other holders included mutual funds ($3.8 trillion), state and local governments ($2.1 trillion), banks ($1.7 trillion), insurers ($550 billion), private pension funds ($460 billion) and assorted private entities and individuals ($6 trillion, including $160 billion in Savings Bonds.

 International

-As of June 30, 2021, the top foreign holders of U.S. Treasury securities are:
+As of June 30, 2024, the top foreign holders of U.S. Treasury securities are: